timtran1/e-iam-site/README.md

 window.showLeftSidebarPages = ['', 'eiam']
 ```

-Controls which pages show top-level menu items in the left sidebar:
+Controls left sidebar menu display behavior:
-- Pages in this array → Display all top-level menus without children
+- Pages in array → Show current menu's children if exists, otherwise show top-level menus
-- Pages NOT in array → Display only children of the active parent menu
+- Pages NOT in array → Show children of active parent menu
 - Empty string `''` = Page without query string

-**Example:** `?c=eiam` shows top-level items, while `?c=federation` shows nested children.
+**Example:** `?c=eiam` checks if eiam menu has children to display.

 **Note:** Comment out or remove this line in `htmltemplate.external-react.html` if you don't need to configure specific pages for left sidebar display.